Walking Tour

 * * *

 The tug’s story began with Billy Martin, who arrived in Fort Frances as a boy in 1905.
 After years in logging camps, he became the Hallett’s first captain in 1931.
 Built by Russell Bros. in Owen Sound and assembled locally, the 60-foot, 57-ton vessel was the largest ship on the 932 square km of Rainy Lake.
-Later fitted with a second rudder for stability, it hauled up to 90,000 cords of wood annually, towing mile-long chains of logs in 20 round trips each season.
+Later fitted with a second rudder for stability, she hauled up to 90,000 cords of wood a year, towing mile-long chains of logs in 20 round trips each season.

-George Tucker, her final captain, described 12-hour shifts in icy conditions: “6 a.m. to noon, then 6 p.m. to midnight,” steering through storms and sudden squalls while dragging 4,000-cord loads.
+George Tucker, her final captain, described 12-hour shifts in icy conditions: “6 a.m. to noon, then 6 p.m. to midnight," steering through storms and sudden squalls while dragging 4,000-cord loads.
 The cramped quarters didn't help matters.
-Captain Tucker remembered "you had to have companionship because you were cooped up on that little boat- if you had a grouchy old bugger, it wouldn't be too good".1
+Captain Tucker remembered "you had to have companionship because you were cooped up on that little boat—if you had a grouchy old bugger, it wouldn't be too good".1

 By 1974, highways, trucking, and environmental concerns rendered the “lake drive” obsolete.
 The Hallett sat idle until it was moved to Point Park.
-Restored in 2009, it now rests at Sorting Gap Marina—a quiet reminder of Fort Frances’ logging past.2
+Restored in 2009, it now rests at Sorting Gap Marina—a quiet reminder of Fort Frances’s logging past.2

 16. The Shevlin-Clarke Mill